Identity Cloud

 }

-On success, Identity Cloud returns a user code, a verification_uri, and a verification_uri_complete value comprising the user code appended to the URI, which can be used to create QR codes.
+On success, PingOne Advanced Identity Cloud returns a user code, a verification_uri, and a verification_uri_complete value that comprises the user code appended to the URI.
+You can use the verification_uri_complete value to create QR codes.

-The verification_url output is included to support earlier versions of the specification.
+The output includes the verification_url to support earlier versions of the specification.

-Identity Cloud also returns an interval, in seconds, that the client device must wait for in between requests for an access token.
+PingOne Advanced Identity Cloud also returns an interval, in seconds, that the client device must wait before it can request an access token again.

-In the Access Management console, go to Realms > Realm Name > Services > OAuth2 Provider > Device Flow to configure the returned values.
+Under Native Consoles > Access Management, go to Realms > Realm Name > Services > OAuth2 Provider > Device Flow to configure the returned values.

 2. The client device should now provide instructions to the user to enter the user code and grant access to the OAuth 2.0 device.